- Delna Avari

 1. Setting of SMART goals

-Marketers can use metrics to test its Launchpad and prepare for the next iteration.
+Marketers can use metrics to test Launchpad and prepare for the next iteration.
+Key performance indicators enable you to execute data-driven marketing.

 3. Development of Personas